Conversational Intelligence API vs AI Note-Taker: What Changes?

 What is the difference between a conversational intelligence API and an AI note-taker?

 An AI note-taker generates prose summaries, action items, and call notes designed for a human to read and act on manually.
-A conversational intelligence API returns typed, structured data - scores, booleans, categorical values, and extracted strings formatted as JSON that downstream systems can store, query, and act on directly.
+A conversational intelligence API returns typed, structured data - scores, yes/no fields, categories, and extracted strings formatted as JSON that downstream systems can store, query, and act on directly.
 The primary consumer of a note-taker's output is a person; the primary consumer of a conversational intelligence API's output is a system, and that determines what each product can and can't be used to build.

 What does structured conversation data actually look like?

 It's a JSON object with typed fields corresponding to the evaluation criteria in your schema.
-A field might record whether the rep confirmed a specific next step (boolean), how clearly the buyer articulated urgency on a numeric scale, which qualification stage the call focused on (categorical), or the exact renewal date the buyer mentioned (extracted string).
+A field might record whether the rep confirmed a specific next step (yes/no), how clearly the buyer articulated urgency on a numeric scale, which qualification stage the call focused on (category), or the exact renewal date the buyer mentioned (extracted text).
 Each field has a name, a type, and a value, and the object as a whole behaves like any other record in a relational or document database - filterable, joinable, and aggregatable across many records.

 Can a conversational intelligence API work alongside an existing recording platform?

-Yes - the API receives conversation content as a transcript or structured call data and doesn't require a specific recording source.
+Yes - the API receives conversation content as a transcript and doesn't require a specific recording source.
 Teams typically send transcripts from their existing platform to the API and route the structured outputs downstream to CRM, reporting tools, or automation workflows.
-The recording layer and the intelligence layer stay separate, so adding structured signal extraction doesn't require replacing the tools you already use for recording or call review.
+The recording layer and the intelligence layer stay separate, so adding structured signal extraction doesn't require replacing the tools already in use for recording or call review.

 What are Bricks and Kits in Semarize?

-A Brick is a single typed evaluation criterion - the specific question you want answered about a conversation and the format the answer should take, whether a boolean, a numeric score, a categorical value, or an extracted string.
+A Brick is a single typed evaluation criterion - the specific question you want answered about a conversation and the format the answer should take.
 A Kit is a versioned group of Bricks assembled into a complete evaluation schema for a given use case, such as a discovery call qualification rubric or a MEDDIC scoring framework.
 Sending a conversation to the API with a Kit ID returns a structured JSON object with one typed field per Brick, ready to be used by any downstream system.

 Which teams benefit most from a conversational intelligence API?

 Teams that need to aggregate, automate, or report across large volumes of conversation data: RevOps leads maintaining CRM data quality, GTM engineers building performance dashboards and enrichment workflows, and sales enablement managers running QA programmes at 100% call coverage.
-If the use case is individual call review and coaching, a note-taker serves that job well.
-If the use case involves any form of automated processing, cross-call reporting, or integration with downstream systems, structured API output is the right model.
+For individual call review and coaching, a note-taker serves that job well.
+For automated processing, cross-call reporting, or integration with downstream systems, structured API output is the right model.

 Continue reading